 There are many health benefits to being active for people of all ages, backgrounds and abilities, but you should consult your physician before starting a new activity program.
 If you haven't been active in a while, start slowly and build up.
 Do what you can; some physical activity is better than none.

-Keep track of all your activities by signing up to earn your PALA+.
+Keep track of all your activities by starting to earn your PALA+.

 Different Types of Physical Activity

-Aerobic activities can range from 60-85% of your resting heart rate.
+Aerobic activities can range from 60-85% of your maximum heart rate.